Preparing Your Resume for Expat Work

 The US resume format is similar and equivalent to the European format, but is standardized for use in the US.
 However, the US format doesn’t include your personal information such as age, religion, photo, gender, etc. Also, unless you’re specifically asked to, you shouldn’t include a reference.
 This resume mostly uses the reverse chronology order which lists the most recent experiences first.

 In preparing your resume for expat work, it is recommended that you create and send the resume in your target country’s native language and English as well.
 This ensures that you’re covering every base as you’re not sure if the hiring manager is a native English speaker or not.
 Since it is a foreign company, both options are feasible and plausible.
 So sending your resume in both languages puts you in a stronger position as a candidate.
 It also sends the idea that language is not a barrier to working with them.
+If you’re still looking to enhance your English language skills and speak the language fluently, English with Lucy is the right resource for you.

 3. Cross-cultural skills and experiences